1981

 at all."

-David: "Hovering around the Top 40 with Dreaming was a great feeling
+Dave: "Hovering around the Top 40 with Dreaming was a great feeling

 - unrepeatable."[4]

-And although they played a lot of gigs and had other duties they didn't dare to
+played a lot of gigs, and had other commitments, they didn't dare give up their jobs.

-David: "I used to be a window dresser on Oxford Street, John Lewis.
-We'd
+For Dave it seemed to be much easier: "I used to be a window dresser on

 started playing the clubs and someone tapped on the window: 'Are you in Depeche